alexserra98/HPC-2020-21-Assignement-01/README.md

 # HPC 2020/21 Assignement-01
 This repository contains the work produced for the first assignement of  FHPC course 2021-2022 @ DSSC, Units.
 The main topic of the homework was to benchmark several application and perform some basic analysis over the performance of the mainframe Orfeo at Area Science Park in Trieste.
+More details and the analysis of the results of the benchmark can be found in the /report section.
 ## Ring
 This benchmark consisted in a message-passaging between processes disposed in a ring topology
 ## PingPong